sideeffects/HoudiniEngineForUnreal/README.md

 # Compatibility

-Currently, [Version 2.0](https://github.com/sideeffects/HoudiniEngineForUnreal-v2/releases) has binaries that have been built for UE4.26 and UE4.25, and is linked with the latest production build of Houdini, H18.5.462.
+Currently, the plugins has [binaries](https://github.com/sideeffects/HoudiniEngineForUnreal/releases) that have been built for UE5.0, UE4.27 and UE4.26, and is linked with the latest production build of Houdini.

-Source code for the plugin is available on this repository for UE4.26, UE4.25, UE4.24, UE4.23 and the master branch of Unreal (4.27).
+Source code for the H19.0 plugin is available on this repository for UE5.0, UE4.27, UE4.26.

-Version 2 is also partially backward compatible with version 1 of the Houdini Engine for Unreal plugin.

-When loading a level that contains Houdini objects made with version 1, the plugin will attempt to convert the V1 components, parameters, inputs and outputs to their v2 equivalents.

-Some HDAs might need to be rebuilt after the conversion for their parameters and inputs to be displayed properly by the v2 plugin.

-The conversion of the legacy v1 data is still in progress and will be improved upon in the future.
-However, the Houdini Digital Assets themselves (the HDA files), that were created for version 1 of the plugin are fully compatible with version 2, as it supports most of version 1 workflows.

 # Installing the plugin